Injury Modifications

 Strengthens inner quad for better patellar tracking

-Hip strengthening exercises
+Hip strengthening (clamshells, glute bridges)

 3 sets × 12 reps

-Hip stability reduces knee strain during pedaling
+Hip stability reduces knee valgus during pedaling

 Return to Full Training